tnevolin/mm6-skill-emphasis-mod/Readme.md

 RPG character advancement should be mainly based on their skill progression with some small non skill based effects here and there from equipment, barrels, quests, etc. Putting it simply high skill should be a primary source of every property character has.
 That what R in RPG is.
 You build a role by pumping skill points into certain area.
 Like if you are focusing on axe skill only then you expect this character to be an outstanding axeman but appaling swordman.
 This is **NOT** like that in M&M engine.
 Mastering the skill is undoubtedly more difficult endeavour than aquiring an expensive item.
 Yet those expensive items give about same bonus in attack and damage as mastering the skill.
 I would love to turn this around and give skills their well deserved attention.
 Usually one could raise their selected skills somewhere to level 10 on average by the end of the game.
 Since there are so few of them we should make player to cherish each skill point and use every possibility to invest more in primary weapon skills.

-# Recovery mechanics
+# Recovery

+## Recovery caps

+Melee recovery cap is reduced to 10.
+This still seem to be reasonable cap for end game.
+Yet it is almost never reachable anyway.

+I didn't change ranged recovery cap but it seems that is does not exist!

+## Computation mechanics

 Intuitive player assumption is that bigger stat value is better, the bonus is positive, penalty is negative.
 MM recovery mechanics uses an inverse scale which makes it a little difficult to grasp at first.
 This also creates inherent flaw when attack rate growths faster with skill progression and then suddenly stops at easily reachable cap.
 From then on it is a complete waste to invest into recovery any more.
-All speed increasing weapons suddenly become uneffective to develop any further.
+All speed increasing weapons suddenly become ineffective to develop any further.

 This mod internally introduces a notion of attack rate which is a reciprocal to recovery time.
 All recovery time bonuses now increase the attack rate and it is computed same way as any other positive game stats.
 Meaning adding 100 attack rate bonus on top of initial 100 attack rate value makes player attack twice as fast which corresponds to 50 recovery.
 With this approach reaching recovery time cap is still possible but much harder.
-Thus we safely can stop worrying about the cap.
 See computation example below.

-With all additional bonuses added melee cap is reached at the skill level 22 at the end of the game.
-Range cap is reached at the skill level 190 which is never.
-Regardless of caps recovery time in this model it is never negative.

 Keep in mind that even though computation mechanics changed the attack rate value is still converted to recovery for the purpose of UI display and in game text/help and combat computations.